Hbachhav/RestSharpwithAllure/README.md

 # RestSharpwithAllure
-Rest sharp POC project with allure reporting
+Restsharp POC project using Nunit with allure reporting